sebftw/Eiko/THEORY.md

 Setting `gating = true` speeds up the code because the stencil is smaller.
 It may also be necessary in some imaging setups.
 For example, if a wave is blocked, one might expect a "shadow" behind the obscuring object in an acoustic setup, since most of the energy won't make it around a bend (even though some energy theoretically bends around the object via Huygens' principle in a wavelength-dependent diffraction process).

 Gating can usually be enabled in pulse-echo setups without issues, but **be careful** because gating is implemented only along the first data dimension.
 So, if your input is 2D, the first dimension (vertical) should correspond to $z$ (axial/depth), while the second axis (horizontal) should correspond to the lateral spatial dimension.
-In Python, the order of dimensions is usually flipped compared to MATLAB (which uses column-major aka.
-Fortran order), so the last axis is the leading dimension.
+In Python, the order of dimensions is usually flipped compared to MATLAB (which uses column-major, aka Fortran order), so the last axis is the leading dimension.

 ## Gradients
 Eiko is differentiable with respect to `u_init`, `f`, and `dx` inputs.
 This allows it to be used in [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (optimization) frameworks like PyTorch or JAX.
 In this section, $L(x)$ represents the loss or residual associated with each grid point.